 There are several external factors such as temperature (both ambient and concrete mix), water content, humidity, and placement practices that all play a role in how concrete performs.

-Controlling the spread: fixing foundation
+Controlling the Spread

 There are two common means of control done by our residential foundation contractors.
 The first, Expansion Joints, are designed to permit expansion and contraction of concrete masses.
 On the other hand, Control Joints are saw cuts or tooled joints in concrete sections to allow it to crack at specified locations.
 The addition of reinforcement in the pour, such as rebar, will also help curtail cracking.